Another Five Of The Best Sporting Documentaries On Netflix Right Now

 Robson was put in some unimaginably difficult positions – dealing with an extremely aggressive British tabloid press when he was England manager, attempting to be Johan Cruyff’s successor as Barcelona coach and fighting cancer five-times.
 Yet, throughout it all, as the film shows, he maintained his basic decency, sense of purpose and love for football.

-Alex Ferguson, Pep Guardiola, Ronaldo, Gary Lineker, Ronaldo and Pep Guardiola are among the a-list football personalities to contribute to the film.
+Alex Ferguson, Gary Lineker, Ronaldo and Pep Guardiola are among the a-list football personalities to contribute to the film.

 Katie